For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 This does not apply to annual gains arising on Onshore Bonds for companies using fair value accounting.
 However, the above rule does reflect the earlier gain by allowing subsequent relief when there is a disposal event.

 For a micro entity using Historic Cost accounting, no annual gain (or loss) is recognised in the accounts, meaning no tax consequences arise regardless of Onshore or Offshore.
 When there is a ‘disposal event’ there is however a difference.
 With an Onshore Bond, the gain is grossed up at 100/80 to reflect the 20% credit.
-The gross amount is taxed, currently at 19%, but the 20% tax credit exceeds that.
-Effectively therefore no corporation tax is due.
-With an Offshore Bond, because the company has enjoyed ‘gross roll-up’ then that gain will not be grossed up and the company will pay 19% (currently) corporation tax on the gain.
+The gross amount is taxed at the prevailing corporation tax rate with the 20% tax credit available to offset against that.
+With an Offshore Bond, because the company has enjoyed ‘gross roll-up’ then that gain will not be grossed up and the company will pay corporation tax at the appropriate rate on the gain.

 Both Onshore and Offshore Bonds have their own merits for micro entities.

-From 1 April 2023, the corporation tax main rate will be increased to 25% for profits over £250,000.
-A small profits rate will also be introduced for companies with profits of £50,000 or less so that they will continue to pay corporation tax at 19%.
+From 1 April 2023, the corporation tax main rate increased to 25% for profits over £250,000.
+A small profits rate was also introduced for certain companies with profits of £50,000 or less so that they will continue to pay corporation tax at 19%.
 Companies with profits between £50,000 and £250,000 will pay tax at the main rate reduced by a marginal relief providing a gradual increase in the effective corporation tax rate.
-These forthcoming corporation tax changes are explored here.
+These corporation tax changes are explored here.

 For directors of ‘fair value’ companies with fluctuating profits, concerned about potentially wasting a tax credit in the accounting period of disposal, then an Offshore Bond is the solution.
 The company pays tax annually on a gross return (i.e. gross roll-up within the fund) with no tax credit to consider.